ngernest/kmt/README.md

 $ dune exec -- src/run_eval  # PLDI2022 eval
 ```

-On macOS, you a `brew install gmp python3 ; sudo mkdir -p
+On macOS, `brew install gmp python3 ; sudo mkdir -p
-/opt/local/lib` should replace the first line.
+/opt/local/lib` should replace the call to `apt-get`.

 If the above fails, the CI automation is a good guide for manual installation: see the `Dockerfile` and `.github/workflows/build.yml`.